iconjone/GroupMeBot/README.md

-# GroupMeBot - Apiai Integration, Custom Commands Integration and Giphy Integration
+# GroupMeBot - Apiai Integration, Custom Commands Integration, Giphy Integration, Search integration, and some random face Integration.
+(And a Special Gif for someone that never stops saying something)

 ## Introduction
 What is this...